 The standard drywall size is ½ inch thick.
 The thickness can be increased or decreased, but the change is immaterial.

 For people doing the DIY installation in thicker drywalls, type-x or fire code drywall must be used.
-This type of drywall is thicker than the usual, which is ⅝ thicker, and is used in walls near heater rooms and garages to prevent the fire from spreading.
+This type of drywall is thicker than usual, which is ⅝ thicker, and is used in walls near heater rooms and garages to prevent the fire from spreading.

 In facing walls and ceilings, a 1 ¼ inch size is commonly used for thinner drywalls, and for thicker ones, a size of 1 ⅝ is recommended.